SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 tags:
 ---

-Steeltoe includes a number of optional features you can add to your applications to aid in monitoring and managing it while its running in production.
-These features are implemented as a number of management endpoints which you can easily add to your application.
+Steeltoe includes a number of optional features you can add to your applications to aid in monitoring and managing it while it runs in production.
+These features are implemented as a number of management endpoints that you can easily add to your application.

 The way the endpoints are exposed and used depends on the type of technology you choose in exposing the functionality of the endpoint.
-Out of the box, Steeltoe provides an easy way to expose these endpoints using HTTP in an ASP.NET Core application.
-Of course you have the option to build and use whatever you would like to meet your needs and your situation.
+Out of the box, Steeltoe provides an easy way to expose these endpoints by using HTTP in an ASP.NET Core application.
+Of course, you can build and use whatever you would like to meet your needs.

-When you expose the endpoints over HTTP, you are also able to easily integrate the endpoints with the [Pivotal Apps Manager](https://docs.pivotal.io/pivotalcf/2-0/console/index.html).
-The quick start below, explores this integration in more depth and you're encouraged to read the [Using Actuators with Apps Manager section](https://docs.pivotal.io/pivotalcf/2-0/console/using-actuators.html) of the Pivotal Cloud Foundry documentation for more details.
+When you expose the endpoints over HTTP, you can also integrate the endpoints with the [Pivotal Apps Manager](https://docs.pivotal.io/pivotalcf/2-0/console/index.html).
+The [quick start](#1-1-quick-start), explores this integration in more depth.
+You should read the [Using Actuators with Apps Manager section](https://docs.pivotal.io/pivotalcf/2-0/console/using-actuators.html) of the Pivotal Cloud Foundry documentation for more details.

-> Note: Currently the Steeltoe Management endpoints do not expose the `/mappings` endpoint which can be queried from the Pivotal Apps Manager.
+>NOTE: Currently, the Steeltoe Management endpoints do not expose the `/mappings` endpoint, which can be queried from the Pivotal Apps Manager.

 # 0.0 Initialize Dev Environment

 All of the Steeltoe sample applications are in the same repository.
-If you haven't already, use git to clone the repository or download with your browser from GitHub: [Steeltoe Samples](https://github.com/SteeltoeOSS/Samples)
+If you have not already done so, use git to clone the [Steeltoe Samples](https://github.com/SteeltoeOSS/Samples)repository or download with your browser from GitHub.
+The following command shows how to use git to get the samples:

 ```bash
 > git clone https://github.com/SteeltoeOSS/Samples.git
 ```

-> Note: all Management samples in the Samples repository have a base path of `Samples/Management/src/`
+>NOTE: All Management samples in the Samples repository have a base path of `Samples/Management/src/`.

-Make sure your Cloud Foundry CLI tools are logged in and targeting the correct org and space:
+Make sure your Cloud Foundry CLI tools are logged in and targeting the correct org and space, as shown in the following listing:

 ```bash
 > cf login [-a API_URL] [-u USERNAME] [-p PASSWORD] [-o ORG] [-s SPACE] [--skip-ssl-validation]